-J. Capital Assets
+J. Capital and Right to Use Assets

 General capital assets are those assets not specifically related to activities reported in proprietary funds.
 These assets generally result from expenditures in the governmental funds.
 These assets are reported in the governmental activities column of the government-wide statement of net position but are not reported in the fund financial statements.